stefanobras/IIVG/README.md

 # IIVG
 Internet Institute of Video Games (IIVG) turns a game backlog into a curriculum.
-The home screen deals the user a wave of titles (like classes in an educational environment).
+The home screen deals the user a wave of video game titles (like courses in an educational environment).
-The user shall mark a game as completed, rate it (1–10), and the app will refill the carousel of games when a single "class" remains.
+The user shall mark a game as completed, rate it (1–10), and the app will refill the carousel of games when a single "course" remains.
 High ratings may auto-queue related entries from the same series (prequels/sequels).
 Moreover, the user may add “Elective Courses” for games they’ve played outside IIVG's curriculum, and unlock achievements (degrees) per console as they progress.
 #
 IIVG is meant to be a comprehensive and tailored roadmap for getting into the world of video games.